The Hunt-2020

 As wonderful as Davis is amid a bruhaha of hype over how powerful her performance is, it’s an ensemble event that makes Ma Rainey’s Black Bottom a memorable experience.

-Despite the wonderful singing and acting this point hit home the most with me and was the most uniquely palpable.
-It’s bad enough when black people, or any other minority group, faces hatred and resentment from other people, but when it’s one of your own this is bitter and hard to watch.
+Despite the excellent singing and acting, this point hit home the most with me and was the most uniquely palpable.
+It’s bad enough when black people, or any other minority group, face hatred and resentment from other people, but when it’s one of your own, this is bitter and hard to watch.

-Davis, who can play any role handed to her is brilliant.
-Ma is brazen, tough, but releases emotion when she belts out her tunes.
+Davis, who can play any role handed to her, is brilliant.
+Ma is brazen and brutal, yet she releases emotion when she belts out her tunes.

 Colman Domingo and Glynn Turmann are fantastic, adding stability and wisdom in supporting roles.
 Their characters try to teach the younger Levee that being a black man also represents stoicism, a calm demeanor, and wisdom.

-Oscar Nominations: Best Actor-Chadwick Boseman, Best Actress-Viola Davis, Best Production Design, Best Costume Design (won), Best Makeup and Hairstyling (won)
+Oscar Nominations: 2 wins-Best Actor, Chadwick Boseman, Best Actress, Viola Davis, Best Production Design, Best Costume Design (won), Best Makeup and Hairstyling (won)

 Independent Spirit Award Nominations: Best Feature, Best Female Lead-Viola Davis, Best Male Lead-Chadwick Boseman, Best Supporting Male-Colman Domingo, Glynn Turmann